Polymers, plastics, and polyvinyl chloride used in electric wires are called "insulators" that do not conduct electricity.

 Aluminum Electrolytic Capacitors

-As aluminum electrolytic capacitors use electrolytic paper between electrodes which are made of aluminum foil.
+Aluminum electrolytic capacitors are constructed by sandwiching electrolytic paper between electrodes made of aluminum foil.

-The aluminum oxide formed on the surface of the aluminum foil is used as the dielectric.
-The aluminum electrolytic capacitor has a dielectric constant of approximately 8 with high capacity.
-However, the electrolytic paper is filled with electrolyte, and current may leak between the electrodes from there, so the electrodes cannot be completely isolated.
-The electrolyte is a consumable material that evaporates gradually and needs to be replaced periodically.
-The capacitors featuring high capacitance are often used in power electronics applications such as power inverters and solar inverters.
+The aluminum oxide formed on the surface of the aluminum foil serves as the dielectric.
+With a relatively high dielectric constant of approximately 8, these capacitors can achieve high capacitance.
+However, since the electrolytic paper is filled with electrolyte, current may leak between the electrodes, preventing complete electrical isolation.
+Furthermore, the electrolyte is a consumable material that gradually evaporates, meaning the capacitors periodically require replacement.
+Leveraging their high capacitance, these capacitors are widely used in power electronics applications such as power inverters and solar inverters (or power conditioners).

 Advancing Ceramic Capacitors